Xceptance/xlt-documentation/content/en/xtc/045-organizations.md

 * a **billing administrator** has permission to view and evaluate [resource usage](../loadtesting/400-resource-usage) of the organization, and
 * as an **organization administrator** you have complete permissions to change the organization's projects, members and configuration.

+(Permissions increase in order of the list, i.e. a billing administrator has the same permissions as a member plus some in addition to that.)

 If you are logged in and are currently viewing an organization, your role will be displayed at the bottom right in the footer:

 {{< image src="xtc/ui_orgRole.png" >}}